 In Reception, we follow the statutory framework for the Early Years Foundation Stage.
 The children learn new skills, acquire new knowledge and demonstrate understanding through the seven areas of the EYFS curriculum that are equally important and inter-connected.
 These are the prime areas of Personal, Social and Emotional Development, Physical Development and Communication and Language; and the specific areas of Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
 The EYFS curriculum is designed to develop key characteristics of effective learning.
 These are: Creating and Thinking Critically (allowing children to develop their own ideas, make links between ideas and develop strategies for doing things); Active Learning (allowing children to keep trying if they encounter difficulties and enjoy their achievements); and Playing and Exploring (allowing children to investigate and experience things and ‘have a go’).
 Our EYFS curriculum is implemented through a mix of adult-led and child-initiated activities.
 The children’s own interests and experiences are used to engage them in higher-level thinking and deeper learning.
 Child-initiated learning is valued and encouraged to ensure children are motivated and interested.
 Through observation and discussion, areas of need and next steps are identified for all children.
 We collaborate closely with parents to ensure our pupils’ transition into school and learning throughout Reception are successful.
 This is achieved through transition activities, school events, home/school learning journeys, reading records, written reports, parent consultations and our open door policy.

-Pupils are assessed in all subjects and parents receive a written report at least twice a year, identifying their attainment and attitude in all areas.
+Pupils are assessed in all subjects and parents receive a written report twice a year, identifying their attainment and attitude in all areas.

-The PE Gold Award has been achieved for four consecutive years.
-This demonstrates excellent participation in inter-school sport, high levels of participation in physical activity during the school day and a high number of young leaders.
+- The School Games Platinum Award has been achieved.
+This demonstrates outstanding participation in inter-school sport, high levels of participation in physical activity during the school day and a high number of young leaders.